Code-Institute-Submissions/Rubys-Riding-Center/testing.md

     - **[My Report](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Flee-annc.github.io%2FRubys-Riding-Center)**

 ### Problems and bugs
 - **Bootstrap and alignment:** The issue of allignment took me a very long time to sort out.
-With the help from the folks on slack i found that my order for bootstrap was incorrect.
-I was directed to watch a video which Anna(one of the tutors) made just on bootstrap.
+With the help from the folks on slack and my mentor i found that my order for bootstrap was incorrect.
+I was directed to watch a video which Anna (one of the tutors) made just on bootstrap.
 On correcting the order, things seemed to work better.

 * Contact form works as it should.
     * Go to the Our Newsletter Sign up